tube0013/tubeszb_addons/tzb-cc2652-flasher/DOCS.md

 1. For a Network attached coordinator enter the IP_ADDRESS:port or select the correct `device` in the add-on configuration tab and press `Save`.
+   (When targetting a network device you will will also need to select 1 of the local serial ports for the addon's config to save - it will not be used though)
+2. Select to enable the ESPHome trigger of the bootloader for netwrok coordinators.
+   (note may not work with all TubesZB  ESPHome fw versions, If not open the coordinator's web frontend in a browser and trigger the BSL/Bootloader mode there)
-2. Start the add-on.
+3. Start the add-on.
-3. Monitor the flash by goind to the addon log page, and refreshing periodically.
+4. Monitor the flash by goind to the addon log page, and refreshing periodically.

 ## Configuration